vsueiro/cim643/2022/fall/README.md

 ---|---
 Vinicius Sueiro | hi@vsueiro.com

-Last updated on Aug 30, 2022.
+Last updated on Sep 1, 2022.
 This document is subject to change.

 ## About the Course